Use this SleepFoundation.org link for the most current discount on Tempur-Pedic mattresses

 The TEMPUR-Adapt is available in both all-foam and hybrid designs.
 The all-foam version has a polyfoam core, and the hybrid version uses coils.
 Both options excel in motion isolation and pressure relief, but the all-foam version has some of the best motion isolation we’ve seen.
 The coils in the hybrid version enhance its temperature neutrality, edge support, ease of movement, and bounce.

 A knit cover encases the TEMPUR-Adapt.
 It is engineered to feel cool-to-the-touch to help the sleeper maintain a more comfortable temperature.
 The cover also has an antimicrobial treatment to help reduce allergens.

 On the standard 10-point firmness scale, the TEMPUR-Adapt rates around 5.
-This medium feel is likely to be most appropriate for back sleepers who weigh under 130 pounds.
+This medium feel is likely to be most appropriate for side sleepers of any weight and back sleepers who weigh under 130 pounds.
 Back sleepers who weigh over 130 pounds may notice some sinkage around their hips, especially if they carry extra weight near their midsections.

 Customers in the contiguous United States can typically enjoy free White Glove delivery with new mattress setup and old mattress removal.
 A 90-night sleep trial gives customers a chance to try the bed at home, while a 10-year limited warranty covers certain defects.

 SleepFoundation readers save 30% on the Tempur-Cloud mattress with this code: SF30

 The TEMPUR-Cloud may be a good option for back sleepers who want to experience Tempur-Pedic’s supportive contouring at a lower price point.